Defending Your Peace of Mind

 - A gift during the marriage from one spouse to another, and a joint bank account

-Our Orlando attorneys will present the facts of your case to assist the judge in determining the appropriate distribution of assets.
-Typically, the judge first determines what property should be classified as non-marital property and then awards each spouse their non-marital property.
-However, in determining non-marital property, the court will also need to determine if any of the non-marital property became co-mingled with marital property.
-If co-mingling has occurred the property, or a portion of the properties, value may be reclassified as marital.
+Our property division attorneys will present the facts of your case to assist the judge in determining the appropriate distribution of assets.
+Typically, the judge first determines what property should be classified as non-marital property and then awards each spouse their non-marital property; however, in determining non-marital property, the court will also need to determine if any of the non-marital property became co-mingled with marital property.
+If co-mingling has occurred, then the property's – or a portion of the properties' – value may be reclassified as "marital."

 Some common examples of non-marital property being reclassified as marital property are: